-A recently adopted act (Act no. 1284 dated 9 December 2014 on Employee Investment Companies) provides for the establishment of a quite new Danish company form, an employee investment company (in Danish: medarbejderinvesteringsselskab or "MS"), allowing the company's employees to invest part of their salary in the company so as to be one of the funding sources for a company.
-The shareholders in the MS are the company and the employees.
+A recently adopted Act provides for the establishment of a fairly new Danish company form, an employee investment company (in Danish: medarbejderinvesteringsselskab or MS), allowing the company's employees to invest part of their salary in the company so as to be one of the funding sources for a company.
+The shareholders in the employee investment company are the company and the employees.